tqiqbal/quran-earab/README.md

 ---

-**Note**: This application requires an active internet connection to fetch Surah data, E'arab content, and translations from external APIs.
+**Note**: This application requires an active internet connection to fetch Surah data, E'arab content, morphological analysis, and translations from external APIs.